j0k3r/worldcup-slack-bot/README.md

 # Worldcup Slack Bot

-WorldCupBot will notify a Slack channel/group for every matches during the 2014 FIFA World Cup Brazil™.
+WorldCupBot will notify a Slack channel/group for every matches during the 2018 FIFA World Cup Russia™.

 It uses the "unofficial" FIFA json API (the one used for their mobile apps).